 Josh is a graduate of the University of the Arts London, with a BA Photojournalism.
 Through photography he developed an interest in documentaries, and has made films in Nigeria and Sierra Leone.
 Before joining the DocHouse team Josh worked in marketing and publicity as a freelancer on the picture desk of the Sunday Times Magazine and has worked for a number of other clients including Save the Children.

-JESS FRANSES - MARKETING AND PARTNERSHIPS
+JESS FRANSES - PRESS AND MARKETING

 Jess joined the DocHouse team in November 2016.
 She started out working in factual television, developing documentaries at indies including Century Films.
 Last year she moved into film exhibition working at a number of festivals including the BFI London Film Festival.
 Jess also co-founded and runs Women on Docs, a series of events celebrating women in documentary making.
 Her goal is to get as many people as possible to hear about the Bertha DocHouse and its programme.